Arlanthir/notes/games/Netrunner.md

 - Net/Meat Damage: The Runner trashes that many cards at random from their hand.
   - If they can't, they lose the game.
+- Bran Damage: As above, but maximum hand size is reduced by the number of damage dealt.

 ## End